ebukaume/weather-man/README.md

 This project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/ 'The Global School for Remote Software Developers!').

-Weather Man is a weather app built JavaScript.
-It consumes API from two different sources (Open Weather API and Google Maps API) and dynamically re-renders parts of the DOM.
-On page load, the app trys to guys your city from your IP address and then fetches weather information for it.
+Weather Man is a weather app built with vanilla JavaScript.
+It consumes APIs from two different sources (weather and geolocation) and dynamically re-renders part of the DOM.
+On page load, the app trys to guess the visitor's city from their IP address.
+It then goes out and fetche weather information for that city.

 The full project requirements can be found [here](https://www.theodinproject.com/courses/javascript/lessons/weather-app).